Alex Franz Zehetbauer © Daniel Kindler

 Tickets

 Admission to the festival is free of charge.
-If the venue reaches capacity, admission will only be possible once other visitors have left the building.
-If you plan to visit the festival, please register using the form so that we can easily contact you regarding any changes to the program and additional information.
+If the venue reaches its full capacity, admission will only be possible once other visitors have left the building.
+If you plan to visit the festival, please register using this form so that we can easily contact you regarding any changes to the program and additional information.
+Please note that registration does not guarantee entry to the venue.
+The entrance to Čistírna will be open from 7 p.m. and the first performance will start at 7:30 p.m.
+We recommend arriving as early as possible.
+Attending without registration is possible.

 Credits